EdJoPaTo/eve-kill-showoff/README.md

 This page want to show kills by a simple list of kill ids instead of grabbing them from pilots, corporations or alliances.

-Tip: The list (json) can easily be edited from scripts.

 ![EVE Kill Showoff Screenshot](https://raw.githubusercontent.com/EdJoPaTo/eve-kill-showoff/master/screenshot.jpg)

 ## Host a showoff on your own